CALL FOR APPLICATIONS

 The trainee (or prospective trainee committed to a Duke lab) should submit a research proposal and application upon acceptance of a postdoctoral position at Duke, no later than March 31, 2020.
 We encourage Duke PI’s to inform postdoctoral candidates of this potential RNI funding opportunity during recruitment.

 Required application materials and instructions are below.
 Questions about this announcement may be directed to RNI Programs Director, Amy Dickson (firstname.lastname@example.org; 919-684-6210).

 REQUIRED MATERIALS FOR THE RNI POSTDOCTORAL FELLOWSHIP

-To be submitted by the postdoctoral trainee or PI following an interview at Duke.
+To be submitted by the postdoctoral trainee (or prospective trainee committed to a lab at Duke)

 Required materials for the RNI Fellowship application:

-- Current standard NIH Biosketch of proposed mentor.
+- Current standard NIH Biosketch of your Duke mentor.

-- Three letters of recommendation to be emailed directly to the committee at firstname.lastname@example.org.
-In the subject line, please include “RNI Fellows LOR – Applicant name”.
-One of the three letters should be from the prospective PI, in the form of an assessment of the applicant’s qualifications for the proposed work.
+- Three letters of recommendation to be emailed directly to the Committee at firstname.lastname@example.org.
+In the Subject line, please include “RNI Fellows LOR – Applicant name”.
+One of the three letters should be from your Duke mentor.

 Questions about the callout or application process may be directed to RNI Programs Director, Amy Dickson (email@example.com; 919-684-6210).